 How to Set Up and Manage Fulfilled By Merchant (FBM) Offers on Amazon

-In the previous article, we went over 6 ways that having Amazon FBM listings can help you during the Coronavirus outbreak and throughout the year.
+In a previous article, we went over 6 ways that having Amazon FBM listings can help you during the Coronavirus outbreak and throughout the year.
 If that piqued your interest, you probably have questions on how to implement this if you haven’t done so already.

-Lets get into it right now.
+Let’s get into it right now.